the-turing-way/the-turing-way/governance/community-calls/20240423-community-forum.md

     * Help us understand what features/automation people need
     * Suggest URL redirects or services you would like to see (a blog, video hosting, ...)
     * From Q\&A:
-        * JM: Suggestions for services (i.e. blog, next cloud synchronisation), ideas for sub-domains, feature requests (i.e. for translation and localisation.
+        * JM: Suggestions for services (i.e. blog, next cloud synchronisation), ideas for sub-domains, feature requests (i.e. for translation and localisation).
 But don't want people to think that this can only come from the Infra WG.
-We worry about how to do things, so feedback on implementation
+We worry about how to do things, so feedback on implementation is welcome.

 **Questions:**